sysops-notes/sysops-notes.github.io/sections/cloudformation.md

 * Declarative language
 * How it works
 	* Templates uploaded to S3
-	* To edit an existing one: can't.
-Need to re-upload with the changes
+	* Can't edit an existing one. -> Need to re-upload with the changes!
 	* Stacks are identified by a name
 	* Deleting a stack deletes all resources created by it
 * Deploying templates